bump-sh/docs/src/_guides/api-basics/dev-guide-api-design-first.md

 ## API Description Formats and How They Help

-Describing an API is the most important part of the API design-first workflow after planning is done, and for anyone building a REST/RESTish API, the API description format of choice is OpenAPI.
+Describing an API is the most important part of the API design-first workflow after planning is done, and for anyone building REST/RESTish APIs, the API description format of choice is OpenAPI.
 For anyone working with event-driven architectures the format of choice is AsyncAPI.

 OpenAPI documents are written in JSON or YAML, making them machine-readable, and somewhat human-readable too.
 They contain all the information needed to describe the interface of an API: requests, responses, reusable components, etc.